What is a Pseudo Stereo Technique?

 I would like to mention that the most common pseudo stereo effect is the HAAS effect.
 An illusion that takes advantage of our ability to tell where a sound is coming from based on time delay.
 Digitally, introducing latency in the order of 3-10 ms to a left or right channel makes an illusion of stereo.

-~ This is the piano with the HAAS effect applied – containing 13ms of latency.
+~ Piano with the HAAS effect – 13ms of latency.

 To add even more presence, we can introduce a similar effect by detuning the left and right channels (tuning one up and the other down just a tiny bit).